mdtanker/polartoolkit/.github/CONTRIBUTING.md

     make publish

-Now push the changes to Github and make a release with the matching version number.
+Now push the changes to GitHub and make a release with the matching version number.

 ### Conda-Forge
 Once the new version is on PyPI, we can update the conda-forge feedstock.